NHAS/wag/README.md

 - Only supports clients with one `AllowedIP`, which is perfect for site to site, or client -> server based architecture.
 - IPv4 only.
 - Linux only
+- Doesnt support X-Forward-For, or X-Real-IP
+- No TLS (yet)